 You will see one of two things on this page.
 If you are having the error, you will see a “Fix WordPress Update Lock” button.
 If not, you will see a message telling you there is no lock in place and to continue with your update.

 In case, you are wondering exactly what the plugin is doing, it is simply deleting the WordPress Core update lock file.
-This is exactly what you need to do if you choose to use the manual method.
-You will need access to the cPanel of your website, which is provided to you by your web host when you create an account.
+This is exactly what you need to do if you choose to use the manual method, which I will cover next.

 Log into your cPanel and click on the phpMyAdmin option.

 Click on the Databases tab.
 You will see a list of the databases on the server.
 Find the one that stores all of the WordPress content.
 You will know it is the correct one if all the files inside have a “wp_” prefix in front of them.

 Once you are in the correct database look for a table that contains the WordPress options information.
 This should be called wp_options, but the file can be different depending on how your web host stores the information.
 In my case, it is called wpx4_options.

 Once inside you will see everything contained in the table.
 You need to locate the core_update.lock file and delete it.
 Once it is deleted your error will be solved.